Framinus/phase-2-challenge/part-4/quiz.md

 A: command-K, then release, then arrow key in the direction you want to split.

 Q: How do you create an alias in your shell?
-A: For just one session, you type alias <name>="<command>", and then export it to your bash session.
+A: For just one session, you type alias name="command" (substituting the terms you want), and then export it to your bash session.
 For permanent use, you define the alias the same way in your .bashrc.

 Q: When a terminal command completes, how can you tell if it was successful or not?
 A: If you get your prompt back and there is no error, it was successful.

 Q: What does your ~/.gitconfig have in it? (paste the whole file here)
 A: